anonymous-dd/ddset/README.md

     ...
 ```

 These hash `1c0f1a39c84b` need to be updated to the correct container id.
+Once this is done, `make all_find` and `make all_grep` will work.